pierre-rouleau/pel/doc/pel-manual.rst

 **Description:**

-- Section 1 of the code adds the following URLS of Elpa-compliant Emacs package
+- Section 1 of the code adds the following URLs of Elpa-compliant Emacs package
   archives:

   - MELPA_